 - Direct row by row exiting after the service.

-- Rope off rows of chairs or pews so that congregants can only sit in every 3rd row and 6 feet away from other households.
+- Rope off rows of chairs or pews so that congregants can only sit in every 3rd row and 6 feet away from other groups.

 - For gatherings where congregants pray on mats, separate mats by at least 6 feet or use other visual cues to congregants to separate.